-For unit sales prior to April 1, 2020, the additional concession is based on total initial offering period sales of eligible trusts during a calendar quarter as set forth in the following table:
+The additional concession in a calendar month is based on total initial offering period sales of eligible trusts during the 12-month period through the end of the preceding calendar month as set forth in the following table:

-Initial Offering Period Sales During Calendar Quarter Volume Concession Less than \$10,000,000 0.000% \$10,000,000 but less than \$25,000,000 0.050% \$25,000,000 but less than \$50,000,000 0.075% \$50,000,000 but less than \$100,000,000 0.100% \$100,000,000 but less than \$250,000,000 0.110% \$250,000,000 or greater 0.120%
+Initial Offering Period Sales In Preceding 12 Months Volume Concession \$25,000,000 but less than \$100,000,000 0.035% \$100,000,000 but less than \$150,000,000 0.050 \$150,000,000 but less than \$250,000,000 0.075 \$250,000,000 but less than \$1,000,000,000 0.100 \$1,000,000,000 but less than \$5,000,000,000 0.125 \$5,000,000,000 but less than \$7,500,000,000 0.150 \$7,500,000,000 or greater 0.175

 This volume concession will be paid on units of eligible Hennion & Walsh-sponsored trusts sold in the initial offering period.
-For a trust to be eligible for this additional volume concession for calendar quarter sales, your trust's prospectus must include disclosure related to this additional concession; a trust is not eligible for this additional volume concession if the prospectus for such trust does not include disclosure related to this additional volume concession.
-Broker dealers and other selling firms will not receive additional volume compensation unless it sells at least \$10.0 million of units of eligible trusts during a calendar quarter.
-For example, if a firm sells \$9.5 million of units of eligible trusts in the initial offering period during a calendar quarter, the firm will not receive any additional compensation with respect to such trusts.
-Except as described below, once a firm reaches a particular breakpoint during a quarter, the firm will receive the stated volume concession on all initial offering period sales of eligible trusts during the applicable quarter.
-For example, if the firm sells \$17.5 million of units of eligible trusts in the initial offering period during a calendar quarter, the firm will receive additional compensation of 0.05% of \$17.5 million.
+For a trust to be eligible for this additional volume concession, your trust's prospectus must include disclosure related to this additional concession; a trust is not eligible for this additional volume concession if the prospectus for such trust does not include disclosure related to this additional volume concession.
 There will be no additional volume concessions on the sale of units which are not subject to a transactional sales charge.
 However, such sales will be included in determining whether a firm has met the sales level breakpoints for volume concessions, subject to the policies and instructions of the related selling firm.
 Eligible broker dealers and other selling firms include clearing firms that place orders with the sponsor and provide the sponsor with information with respect to the representatives who initiated such transactions.
 Eligible broker-dealers and other selling firms will not include firms that solely provide clearing services to other broker-dealer firms or firms who place orders through clearing firms that are eligible dealers.
 Redemptions of units during the initial offering period will reduce the amount of units used to calculate the additional volume concessions.
 Secondary market sales of all units are excluded for purposes of these additional volume concessions.
 The sponsor will pay these amounts out of its own assets within a reasonable time following each calendar quarter.